-- 1. Disconnect the power and data cables from the optical drive. - 2.
-Pull the release tab on the optical-drive cage towards the bottom of the computer. - 3.
+- 1. Disconnect the power and data cables from the optical drive. - ${\bf 2.}\;\;$ Pull the release tab on the optical-drive cage towards the bottom of the computer. - 3.
 Pull to slide out the optical drive through the front of the computer. - 4.
 Remove the screw (M2x3) that secures the optical-drive bracket to the optical drive. - 5.
-Eject the optical drive by inserting a pointed screwdriver in the optical-drive eject hole. - 6.
+Eject the optical drive by inserting an optical drive opening tool in the optical-drive eject hole. - 6.
 Using a plastic scribe, gently push the optical-drive bezel away to remove the tabs from the slots on the optical drive.